james-lawlor/james-lawlor.github.io/biotrain-2022/index.md

-# 2021 HudsonAlpha BioTrain Computational Biology Bootcamp
+# 2022 HudsonAlpha BioTrain Computational Biology Bootcamp
 ![2018 Bootcamp Photo](full-4.jpg)

 **Webpage Updates**
-- 05/28/2021:
+- 05/19/2022:
-  - Clarification: Default installation options may be used for all steps in installing Git For Windows.
-  - Clarification: On MacOS, you can access the bash shell by entering the bash command into the terminal after opening.
-Changing the default shell to bash is optional.
-  - Update: Myers Lab Computational Biology slides updated.
-(Day 2)
-- 05/27/2021: Updated installation instructions for Windows and Mac.
+  - Deployed website for 2022

-**Logistics**: The Bootcamp is Wednesday, June 2, 2021 and Thursday, June 3, 2021 (two half-days) in the Chan Teaching Lab on the second floor of the Paul Propst Center (800 Hudson Way) from 7:45am - 12:15pm on day one and 8:00am to 12:15pm on day two.
+**Logistics**: The Bootcamp is Wednesday, June 1, 2022 and Thursday, June 2, 2022 (two half-days) in the Chan Teaching Lab on the second floor of the Paul Propst Center (800 Hudson Way) from 8:00am - 12:15pm each day.

 **COVID-19 Safety**: We will follow the current Institute guidelines for COVID-19 best practices.
 Students and instructors will wear masks and practice physical distancing.